Summary

 Some lupus medications can interact dangerously with other medications.
 Never take medications for unrelated conditions, unless they’re prescribed by the same doctor who treats your lupus.
 This includes over-the-counter medications and supplements that don’t require a doctor’s prescription.

 Other medications and supplements may interfere with your lupus medication or cause you to experience side effects.
-Depending on the medications you are taking to treat your lupus, you may need to undergo routine tests (such as eye tests or blood tests) to ensure that your medications aren’t causing any side effects.
+Depending on the medications you are taking to treat your lupus, you may need to undergo routine tests (such as eye tests or blood tests) to ensure that your medications aren’t causing any problems.

 Managing lupus medications